x

 "The standard is the biological status of the species in my understanding is too uncertain to change the listing," says Melanie Rowland, WDFW commission member.

-The main argument against reclassifying the wolves was the fact that there haven't been any new updates from the pre-existing wolf recovery plan, which is solely based on biological evidence from across the state versus certain areas.
+The main argument against reclassifying the wolves was that there hasn't been any new updates from the pre-existing wolf recovery plan, which is solely based on biological evidence from across the state versus certain areas.

 Those who voted for the reclassification argue that while the recovery plan is an important document, it is an adaptive document that should evolve with time.